P-mir/LexBel/README.md

 ## What is LexBel?

-LexBel allows citizens to ask juridic questions answered by an LLM anchored to a database of Belgian Code of Law in order to reduce hallucinations.
+LexBel allows citizens to ask juridic questions answered by a multimodal interface agent anchored to a database of Belgian Code of Law in order to reduce hallucinations.

 ### Demo